Skip to main content

 Note:

 Understand how the lot is priced and what is included before committing.
-Not every lot is equivalent, and the spread on junk silver lots can vary meaningfully between dealers and market conditions.
+Not every lot is equivalent, and the spread on 90% silver lots can vary meaningfully between dealers and market conditions.

 Other U.S. Silver Coinage

-Beyond dimes, quarters, and halves, other older U.S. coin types occasionally appear in junk silver transactions.
+Beyond dimes, quarters, and halves, other older U.S. coin types occasionally appear in 90% silver transactions.
 These may include silver dollars, war nickels, and other denominations depending on the lot and the seller.

 Note: